-Deferasirox is used to remove excess iron in the body in people who have received a large number of blood transfusions.
+Deferasirox is used to treat adults and children 2 years of age and older who have too much iron in their body because they received many blood transfusions.
+It is also used to treat adults and children 10 years of age and older who have too much iron in their body because of a genetic blood disorder called non–transfusion-dependent thalassemia (NTDT).
 Deferasirox is in a class of medications called iron chelators.
 It works by attaching to iron in the body so that it can be excreted (removed from the body) in feces.

 How should this medicine be used?

-Deferasirox comes as a tablet for suspension (a tablet to dissolve in liquid) to take by mouth.
-It should be taken on an empty stomach once a day, at least 30 minutes before eating.
+Deferasirox comes as a tablet, granules, and a tablet for suspension (a tablet to dissolve in liquid) to take by mouth.
+It should be taken on an empty stomach once a day, at least 30 minutes before eating, The tablets and granules can also be taken with a light meal such as a whole wheat English muffin with jelly and skim milk, or a small turkey sandwich on whole wheat bread.
 Take deferasirox at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take deferasirox exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Always dissolve the tablets in liquid before you take them.
-Do not chew or swallow the tablets whole.
+- Always dissolve the tablets for suspension in liquid before you take them.
+Do not chew or swallow the tablets for suspension whole.

 - If you are taking less than 1000 mg of deferasirox, fill a cup halfway (about 3.5 oz/100 mL) with water, apple juice, or orange juice.
 If you are taking more than 1000 mg of deferasirox, fill a cup (about 7 oz/200 mL) with water, apple juice, or orange juice.
 If you are not sure how much deferasirox you are to take, ask your doctor or pharmacist.